MiguelCastillo/promjax/README.md

 promjax
 =======

 Overly simplified Promise based Ajax provider - xmlhttprequest and promises.
-Most of the supported fields in promjax are just simple pass through right into the underlying `xmlhttprequest` object.
-So if there are some specific about some of the fields documented here, please feel free to refer to [the doc](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+Most of the supported options in promjax are just simple pass through right into the underlying `xmlhttprequest` object.
+So if there are specific questions about the options documented here, please feel free to refer to [the doc](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 Or go ahead an log an issue and I will be happy to help.

 ### API